-- Demonstration through transportation model-based emissions analyses that the RTP/SCS and FTIP meet the motor vehicle emission budgets for each pollutant or pollutant precursor established in each SIP; - The emissions analysis of the transportation system include all regionally significant projects contained in the RTP/SCS and all other regionally significant highway and transit projects; - Modeled years include the year with motor vehicle emission budget, attainment year, RTP/SCS horizon year, and other years such that modeled years can be no more than ten years apart; - Perform interim conformity emission tests for those nonattainment and maintenance areas for which no motor vehicle emission budgets are set.
+- Demonstration through transportation model-based emissions analyses that the RTP/SCS and FTIP meet the motor vehicle emission budgets for each pollutant or pollutant precursor established in each SIP; - The emissions analysis of the transportation system include all regionally significant projects contained in the RTP/SCS and all other regionally significant highway and transit projects; - Modeled years include the year with motor vehicle emission budget, attainment year, RTP/SCS horizon year, and other years such that the first analysis year is no more than five years beyond the year in which the conformity determination was made and modeled years are no more than ten years apart; - Perform interim conformity emission tests for those nonattainment and maintenance areas for which no motor vehicle emission budgets are set.
 In such a case, the conformity emissions analysis requires that emissions in all milestone years are less than baseline/no-build emissions.

-Required modeled years1 by air basin and nonattainment/maintenance area are as follows:
+Required modeled years by air basin and nonattainment/maintenance area are as follows: